Molana Abbey: Architecture

 Not much is known about the buildings from the early Christian era.
-In general it can be assumed that in Ireland at the time, the nearest building materials were used.
-The name of the island would suggest that oak trees were widely available locally so the early monastery was probably constructed of this.
-Only later, but well before Anglo-Norman invasion in the 12th century, were churches being widely constructed using stone.
-The nave of the monasteries church dates back to this time just before the invasion and is 17.07m in length and 7.47m in width.
+In general, it can be assumed that in Ireland at the time, the nearest building materials were used.
+The name of the island would suggest that oak trees were widely available locally, so the early monastery was probably constructed of oak timber.
+Only later, but well before the Anglo-Norman invasion in the 12th century, were churches being widely constructed using stone.
+The nave of the monastery's church dates back to this time, just before the invasion and is 17.07m in length and 7.47m in width.
 It is typical for this time period of construction, the preferred method was the use of fairly large stones if possible, which were carefully selected and arranged so that a relatively high degree of accuracy was achieved.

 All other preserved buildings were erected in the 13th century with some later additions.
 The choir windows are 4.57 m high, 2.08 m wide and narrow outwards to 0.56 m.
 With six southern chancel windows, a large east window and four northern chancel windows, the choir area would have been very full of light.
 In comparison, the old nave must have been dark.
 The east wing was two storeys.
 The ground floor shut immediately to the choir vestry.
 Further south was followed by other areas with the chapter house and the staircase that gave access to the dormitory on the top floor.
 The chapter house had three-part window with a height of 1.68 m and an inner width of 1.37 m.

 The refectory was 21.49 m in length and 6.17 m in width, which took up the entire southern wing.
 Large parts of the southern wall are collapsed today.
 However, a section with a window of the early English style was preserved on the south side, and equipped with an arched window, which apparently served as a lectern.
 Together with the two windows in the west gable, the room was well supplied with good light.

 Some structural changes can be attributed to the activities of the Smyth family at the beginning of the 19th century.
 These include a pointed arch entrance on the north side of the old church hall, a historically incorrect statue of the founder Máel Anfaid as an Augustinian Canons Regular and a memorial plaque on the east pediment of the refectory which claims to be the burial place of Raymond Fitzgerald although it is thought he was buried elsewhere in the monastery.